angristan/meetndo/README.md

 # BlaBlaMeet

-Meeting websites for students and passionates.
+Meeting website for students and enthusiasts.

 This is a project for Hanyang University